Trek Mania 2.0 got off to a shaky start with 1979’s “Star Trek: The Motion Picture.”

 Yet Kirstie Alley gave us a “fascinating” new Vulcan/Romulan hybrid with Lt.
 Saavik.
 Too bad she got replaced in “Star Trek III” by Robin Curtis over a money dispute.
 The new Saavik isn’t a disaster, but the continuity problem, combined with Curtis’ charisma deficit, doomed the character’s chances of becoming part of the “Star Trek” family.

-- It’s All About Bones: DeForest Kelley didn’t build a memorable career outside of the “Star Trek” franchise as Leonard Nimoy and William Shatner did.
-He still kept the Enterprise afloat with his crusty observations and pinpoint comic timing.
+DeForest Kelley didn’t build a memorable career outside of the “Star Trek” franchise like Leonard Nimoy and William Shatner did.
+Kelley still kept the Enterprise afloat with his crusty observations and pinpoint comic timing.
 He gets plenty to do in the third installment, carrying comic sequences as well as some poignant moments.
-He proved the franchise’s quiet MVP.

 “Star Trek IV: The Voyage Home” remains an ebullient example of what “Trek” does right.
 Humor.
 Heart.
 Simple, effective storytelling.
 Message movie making without the overt hand wringing.
-Nimoy brought some of those strengths to his first “Trek” feature behind the camera.
+Nimoy brought some of those strengths to “The Search for Spock,” his first “Trek” feature behind the camera.

-- Kirk’s Human Side: No other “Star Trek” story captured the decency, and loyalty, of James T. Kirk than “The Search for Spock.”
+No other “Star Trek” story captured the decency, and loyalty, of James T. Kirk than “The Search for Spock.”
 Kirk’s commitment to his late friend permeates the story.
 His willingness to put his career on the line isn’t taken lightly by the character or the script.